Hot Schr\"odinger Cat States: Results

 The two protocols used to prepare the hot cat states from the thermal initial state are adaptations of two protocols known in the cQED community as the echoed conditional displacement (ECD) \cite{eickbusch_Nat.Phys.18:12_2022} and qcMAP \cite{leghtas_Phys.Rev.A_87:4_2013} protocols.
 The quantum circuit diagrams for the protocols we use are shown in Figure~2A.
-To illustrate the state generation, we decompose the initial thermal state in a basis of cavity coherent states $\ket \gamma = \hat D(\gamma)\ket 0$ with $\gamma$ a complex parameter \cite{glauber_Phys.Rev._131:2766_1963}.
-We can then discuss the action of the protocols on the state $\ket \gamma \ket g$, where $\ket g$ is the qubit ground state.
-The first operation sequence prepares the qubit in the superposition state $\ket g + \ee^{\ii\phi}\ket e$, where $\phi$ is a controllable phase shift, and the cavity in the displaced state $\ket{\gamma + \alpha}$ \cite{phase_shift_footnote}.
+To illustrate the state generation, we decompose the initial thermal state $\hat\rho_T$ in a basis of cavity coherent states $\ket \gamma = \hat D(\gamma)\ket 0$ with $\gamma$ a complex parameter.
+This lets us discuss the action of the protocols on the state $\ket \gamma \ket g$, where $\ket g$ is the qubit ground state, and then obtain the protocol's action on the actual initial state $\hat\rho_T \otimes \ket g\bra g$ by averaging over $\gamma$ in the explicit decomposition relation $\hat\rho_T = (\pi n_\mathrm{th})^{-1}\int\mathrm{d}^2\gamma \, \exp\{-|\gamma|^2/n_\mathrm{th}\}\ket\gamma\bra\gamma$ \cite{glauber_Phys.Rev._131:2766_1963}.
+A pictorial version of this argument represents the thermal state as a ``compass'' of four slightly displaced coherent states, $\gamma = \{\epsilon, \ii\epsilon, -\epsilon, -\ii\epsilon\}$ for a small $\epsilon > 0$, and tracks their motion in phase-space during the protocol (Figure 2B,C).
+The first operation sequence prepares the qubit in the superposition state $\ket g + \ee^{\ii\phi}\ket e$, where $\phi$ is a controllable phase shift, and the cavity in the displaced state $\ket{\gamma + \alpha}$.
 Next, the cavity-qubit state becomes entangled through time evolution under the dispersive interaction $\hat H$, as illustrated in Figure 2B and C for ECD and qcMAP respectively.
 The qcMAP protocol has an uninterrupted time evolution, while the ECD protocol has additional displacements and a qubit echo pulse inserted at half the evolution time.
-At the end of the time evolution, we have created the state $\ee^{\ii\phi}\ket {\ii\gamma - \alpha}\ket g + \ket {\ii\gamma + \alpha}\ket e$ with the ECD protocol and the state $\ket {\gamma + \alpha}\ket g + \ee^{\ii\phi}\ket {- \gamma - \alpha}\ket e$ with the qcMAP protocol.
+At the end of the time evolution, we have created the state $\ee^{\ii\phi}\ket {\ii\gamma - \alpha}\ket g + \ket {\ii\gamma + \alpha}\ket e$ with the ECD protocol (Figure 2B) and the state $\ket {\gamma + \alpha}\ket g + \ee^{\ii\phi}\ket {- \gamma - \alpha}\ket e$ with the qcMAP protocol (Figure 2C).
 The final three operations in Figure 2A disentangle the qubit from the cavity.
 We center the $\ket e$ branch with a displacement $-\alpha$ for ECD and $\alpha$ for qcMAP.
 Next, we apply a qubit $\pi$-pulse selective to the $\ket e$ branch only.
 Finally, we invert the previous displacement.
 The selective $\pi$-pulse has a Gaussian envelope with standard deviation in time $\sigma_t$.
 This induces a Fock number-dependent qubit flip probability $P_{g\leftrightarrow e}(n) = \exp\{-(\chi_\mathrm{qc}\sigma_t n)^2\}$ \cite{thomas_Phys.Rev.A_27:5_1983, mihov_PulseShape_2023}.
-We choose $\sigma_t$ so that this probability is large for the non-displaced thermal state but small for the displaced thermal state (Figure 2D).
-This requires that $\alpha$ is chosen large enough so that the Fock number distributions of the initial thermal state and the thermal state displaced by $2\alpha$ do not overlap.
+In contrast to the known qcMAP and ECD protocol, where only the qubit state that is entangled with the cavity zero Fock state is affected, here we choose $\sigma_t$ so that this probability is large for the non-displaced thermal state but small for the displaced thermal state (Figure 2D).
+This requires that $\alpha$ is chosen large enough so that the Fock number distributions of the initial thermal state and the thermal state displaced by $2\alpha$ do not overlap (roughly, $|\alpha|^2 > n_\mathrm{th} + 1$).
 In a phase-space picture, we flip the qubit only for phase-space points within a finite radius of the origin (Figure 2E).